Distribution made and Proposed Dividends on equity shares declared and paid:

 Trade receivables

-Trade receivables are generally unsecured and non-interest bearing.
+Trade receivables are generally unsecured and interest bearing.
 There is no significant concentration of credit risk.
 The Company’s credit risk management policy in relation to trade receivables involves periodically assessing the financial reliability of customers, taking into account their financial position, past experience and other factors.
-The utilization of credit limit is regularly monitored and a significant element of credit risk is covered by credit insurance.
+The utilization of credit limit is regularly monitored and a significant element of credit risk related to export receivables is covered by credit insurance.
 The Company’s credit risk is mainly confined to the risk of customers defaulting against credit sales made.
 Outstanding trade receivables are regularly monitored by the Company.
 The Company has also taken advances and security deposits from its customers, which mitigate the credit risk to an extent.
 In respect of trade receivables, the Company recognises a provision for lifetime expected credit losses after evaluating the individual probabilities of default of its customers which are duly based on the inputs received from the marketing teams of the Company.

 Other financial assets measured at amortised cost

-Investments in redeemable preference shares of associate/ subsidiaries companies, loans (comprising security deposits and loan to a subsidiary) and other financial assets are considered to have low credit risk since there is a low risk of default by the counterparties owing to their strong capacity to meet contractual cash flow obligations in the near term.
+I nvestments in redeemable preference shares of associate/ subsidiaries companies, loans (comprising security deposits and loan to a subsidiary) and other financial assets are considered to have low credit risk since there is a low risk of default by the counterparties owing to their strong capacity to meet contractual cash flow obligations in the near term.
 Credit risk related to these other financial assets is managed by monitoring the recoverability of such amounts continuously, while at the same time internal control system in place ensure the amounts are within defined limits.

-(b) Expected credit losses for financial assets (i) Financial assets (other than trade receivables)
+(b) Expected credit losses for financial assets

 The Company provides for expected credit losses on loans and advances other than trade receivables by assessing individual financial instruments for expectation of any credit losses.

-As at March 31, 2024 and March 31, 2023, management has evaluated that the probability of default of outstanding financial assets (other than trade receivables) is insignificant and therefore, no allowance for expected credit losses has been recognised.
+As at March 31, 2026 and March 31, 2025, management has evaluated that the probability of default of outstanding financial assets (other than trade receivables) is insignificant and therefore, no allowance for expected credit losses has been recognised.

 (ii) Expected credit loss for trade receivables under simplified approach